Officer shot in Brockton released from hospital; DA identifies suspected gunman, person found dead in SUV

 Serpa ultimately exited the house and shot himself around 9:30 p.m., according to the DA’s office.
 He was taken to Good Samaritan Hospital, where he was pronounced dead a short time later.

-A police robot was brought in to check the house for explosives.
+A robot was brought in to check the house for explosives but none were found.

 Investigators say the incident does not appear to be a random act of violence and that they are looking into a report that the suspect was wearing a swastika armband.